fungover/haze/README.md

 Returns if key exists, it returns 1 if the key exists, and 0 otherwise.
 - SAVE:
    Saves the current state of the dataset.
 It is helpful if you are creating backups or snapshots.
+- RPUSH:
+  Appends one or multiple elements to the end of a list.
+- LPUSH:
+  Appends one or multiple elements to the beginning of a list.
+- LPOP:
+  Removes and returns the first element of the list stored at the key.
+- RPOP:
+  Removes and returns the last element of the list stored at the key.
+- LLEN:
+  Returns the length of the list stored at the key.
+- LMOVE:
+  Removes the first or last element from the source list and pushes it to the destination list.
+- LTRIM:
+  Trim a list so that it contains only the specified range of elements.
+- AUTH:
+  Authenticate to the server.
+- LINDEX:
+  Returns the element at index position in the list stored at the key.
+- INCR:
+  Increments the number stored at key by one.
+- DECR:
+  Decrements the number stored at key by one.

 ## Examples: